goethe-tcs/tcs.uni-frankfurt.de/content/projects/_index.md

 We offer coding projects as well as theory projects.
 Please come back here on **August 22, 2022**, we will announce available thesis topics then.
-[This page](/teaching/project-ideas) can give you a general flavor of possible topics and describes the supervision process in more detail.
+[This page](/projects/flavors) can give you a general flavor of possible topics and describes the supervision process in more detail.

+### Supervision process

+We offer a streamlined [supervision process](/projects/supervision).
+It is a must-read if you are about to start your project in the TCS group.

 ### How to apply?